oicr-gsi/shesmu/tutorial.md

 - `List` to collect all values into a list
 - `Flatten` to collect all values into a list for existing lists
-- `First` to collect one value; if none are collected, the group is rejected
 - `Univalued` to collect exactly one value; if none are collected, the group is rejected; if more than one are collected, the group is rejected.
 It is fine if the same value is collected multiple times.